 Many have set up businesses before, including some that have appeared on past Tech Track 100s, which is no mean feat.

 Virtually all of Britain’s privately-owned “unicorns” – tech firms with paper valuations of more than $1bn – will be represented, including fintech and adtech companies.
 As the league table ranks private companies on their latest three years of sales growth, it suggests that these unicorns’ financial performance is going some way to support their heady valuations.

 Just over two fifths of last year’s Tech Track 100 companies are growing quickly enough to secure a place on the league table again.
 Others are absent because they have been acquired.
 For instance, the smartphone keyboard app developer SwiftKey was bought by Microsoft for $250m in February, while imaging tech firm Apical was sold to chip designer ARM in May for $350m, two months before the Cambridge-based FTSE 100 company itself agreed to be acquired by Japan’s Softbank for $32bn.

 The next generation of fast-growing British tech firms that will hope to emulate their success will be revealed on 11 September.

 Fast Track has been identifying the most successful private companies in Britain and ranking them in its league tables published with The Sunday Times since 1997.
-Find out more about the Sunday Times Hiscox Tech Track 100.
+Find out more about the Sunday Times Hiscox Tech Track 100 (external link).